STAY IN THE HIMALAYAN MOUNTAINS

 Black immigrants in Portugal: Luso-tropicalism and prejudice, Jorge Vala & Diniz Lopes,

 Instituto Superior de Ciencias do Trabalho e da Empresa (ISCTE), Lisboa.

 Extract: Democratic societies abandoned the explanations based on racial differences and replaced them by cultural differences, that is, racial inferiorization was substituted by cultural inferiorization.
 However, we put forward the hypothesis that nowadays it is not only no longer socially acceptable the idea of racial inferiorization but also the idea of cultural inferiorization.
 Many authors maintain that general prejudice, explicit cultural inferiorization and explicit racial inferiorization, is independent of the perception of cultural differences.

 Cosmetic Surgery in a Different Voice: The Case of Madame Noel - by Kathy

 Abstract: Cosmetic surgery emerged at the end of the 19th century in the U.S. and Europe.
 Like most branches of surgery, it is a 'masculine' medical specialty, both numerically and in terms of professional 'ethos'.
 Given the role cosmetic surgery - and, more generally, the feminine beauty system - play in the disciplining and inferiorization of women's bodies, a feminist cosmetic surgeon would seem to be a contradiction in terms.

-"Sexism, as a term, has gained increasing currency, as male chauvinism (as a term) has somewhat declined.
-The concept is a clear analogy with racism and indicates the inferiorization (attitudinal and actual) of one sex by the other." - Juliet Mitchell
+"Sex, sex-typing and sexism, as terms, has gained increasing currency, as male chauvinism, as a term, has somewhat declined.
+The concept is a clear analogy with racism and indicates the inferiorization of one sex by the other."